-If you didn’t buy your car in cash, you probably took out a loan and make monthly payments.
-The lender you borrowed from put a lien on your car that’s there until your loan is paid in full.
-This gives your lender a legal claim to your car if you don’t hold up your end of the loan agreement, like making timely payments.
+If you didn’t buy your car in cash, you probably took out a loan and make monthly car payments.
+When you borrow money to purchase a vehicle, the lender puts a lien on your car that remains in place until the loan is paid in full.
+This gives the lender a legal claim to the car if you don’t pay the loan as agreed and keeps the title in its name until you’ve paid it off.
+As long as there is a lien on a car, there are barriers to selling it.
+But it’s not impossible.

 How to sell a car with a lien